Barthoolomew95/ParadiseIslandPage/README.md

 # ParadiseIslandPage
-A site made with a tutorial made by Mateusz Maj link to the site https://barthoolomew95.github.io/ParadiseIslandPage/
+A site made with a tutorial made by Mateusz Maj.

+link to the site https://barthoolomew95.github.io/ParadiseIslandPage/